my work.

 St. Louis Original Plays

 Wild Nights: a sleepover hosted by Emily Dickinson, during which we hope to see the Face of God.
 Emily Dickinson and her best friend, Sue, host a sleepover for Boston teenagers in 1997, in the hopes of becoming so delirious that they will see the Face of God.
-Production planned for Spring 2025.
+Premiering this summer (2026) with YoungLiars in St. Louis.
+The creation of this play was generously funded by the Regional Arts Commission of St. Louis.

 Romanov Family Yard Sale: a purgation play.
 It is July 1919, one year after the last ever Russian Tsar, Tsarina, and their children were murdered.
 The distant, and more importantly living, Romanov cousins have set up a yard sale in a formerly Tsar-sponsored Russian theatre wrecked by the Bolsheviks.
 No one cares about these Romanovs, but they are Romanovs nonetheless.
 Written for Equally Represented Arts (ERA) in St. Louis.
 Produced by ERA in July 2024.
 (Circle Award Nominee for Outstanding New Play)